LLNL/system-noise/README.md

 This project includes system-noise related software including benchmarks to assess the presence of noise on supercomputers.
 System noise is any activity that interferes with the execution of high-performance computing applications.

-Currently, the project consists of the Fixed Work Quanta (FWQ) benchmarks, which includes serial, threaded, and MPI variations.
+Currently, the project consists of the Fixed Work Quanta (FWQ) benchmarks, which include serial, threaded, and MPI variations.

 ## FWQ